NVIDIA/aistore/docs/bucket.md

 ListObjects API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor or a marker for the *next* page retrieval.

+Immutability of a bucket is assumed between subsequent ListObjects request, due to a local caching mechanism.
+If a bucket has been updated after ListObjects request, a user should call ListObjectsInvalidateCache API to get correct ListObjects results.
+This is the temporary requirement and will be removed in next AIS versions.

 ### Properties and options

 The properties-and-options specifier must be a JSON-encoded structure, for instance '{"props": "size"}' (see examples).
 An empty structure '{}' results in getting just the names of the objects (from the specified bucket) with no other metadata.